Stottler Henke Logo

 U.S. Air Force Resolve™ assists in the matching of documented requirements with existing or proposed solutions.

-U.S. Army EnvKB helps architects design environmentally friendly buildings.
+U.S. Army (PDF) EnvKB helps architects design environmentally friendly buildings.

 U.S. Navy Tactical Action Officer ITS evaluates the tactical decision-making skills of naval officers during training simulations.